devyncunningham/majora/README.md

 You can run `npm run majora` to be prompted to select which white-label version you want to build as.
 Otherwise, you can run `./node_modules/majorajs --mask nameOfApp` to build as a specific version without being prompted.
 The argument provided to `--mask` should match an `appName` for a package in `.majora.js`.

 You can add the specific build commands to your npm scripts.
-You will also need to delete temporary cache files created by the React Native packager for `babel-codemod-majorajs` to work properly.
+You will also need to delete temporary cache files created by the React Native packager for `babel-plugin-majorajs` to work properly.

 ```json
 "scripts": {